 Basil Balsamic Vinaigrette

-Basil balsamic dressing is healthy, flavorful and easy to make.
+Basil balsamic dressing is fresh, flavorful and easy to make.
 With just six ingredients and five minutes of prep time, it's great for salads, marinades, sandwiches, and wraps.
-Plus, it's vegan, gluten free, dairy free, Whole30, paleo, and low-carb, making it a versatile choice for any diet.
+Plus, it's vegan, gluten free, dairy free, Whole30, paleo, and low-carb friendly, making it a versatile choice for any diet.
 The fresh, bright taste of basil and balsamic vinegar make it a delicious addition to any dish.

 Print Pin Save Rate